larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 moderators' judgement to determine when they must act, with the understanding that some situations may require fast responses.
 {{appeals}} discusses the handling of disagreements.
-In these circumstances, administrators may later rescind or amend moderator actions.
+In these circumstances, administrators may later rescind or amend moderator actions, informing them when they have done so.

   Moderators are administrators for IETF plenary fora, currently including the IETF discussion and last-call